MejiaLC/local-json-server/Readme.md

 ## Fetching data from local json-server

-_if you want to run this project you will have to run the next commands_
+_if you want to run this project you will have to run the next command

 ```bash
 npm run api-local